Skip to content

 As mentioned above the actual authentication key property: key is returned during the create response.
 It will not be included in any Get or List requests.
 It is unable to be updated.
 In case of they key being lost, a new key will need to be created and the old key disabled.

-Team Owners can modify an API Key's state for any team that they own.
-This serves as a helper method to quickly toggle a Key's state without having to fetch and pass the full object.
+Authorized users can modify the state of any of their Team's API keys.
+This serves as a helper method to quickly toggle a key's state without having to fetch and pass the full object. (access policy).

 Method Route